weiplanet/O365-EDU-SDS-AspNetMVC-Samples/README.md

 ### Authorization

 #### OneRoster Endpoints
-The `Middlewares/OAuth1.cs` file defines a middleware that validates the OAuth1 signature for each incoming request with a OneRoster route.
+The `Middlewares/OAuth.cs` file defines a middleware that validates the OAuth1 or OAuth2 signature for each incoming request with a OneRoster route.
 This file also contains the hard-coded client ID and secret.
+In order to make OAuth2 requests, first visit the /token endpoint using OAuth1 credentials to get the access token.
 The `Startup.cs` file configures the app to use this middleware.
 While the OneRoster v1.1 spec allows for OAuth2 bearer token authorization, it is not supported in this sample.